umbrellerde/hal-faas/README.md

 # hal-faas
 Masters Thesis

+## Building

+Note that you need to use java-11 to compile this, since kotlin has problems supporting java-15 and newer

 ## Setting Up
 - Create a Minio that the worker nodes have access to
   - It needs a bucket `test` with the files `tinyyolov2-7.onnx` and `input_0_tiny.pb`